HyVIC: A Metric-Driven Spatio-Spectral Hyperspectral Image Compression Architecture Based on Variational Autoencoders: Related Work

 Lossy learning-based \ac{hsi} compression has attracted great attention, as it enables high \acp{cr} at the cost of a small degree of information loss.
 Most of the state-of-the-art methods employ the autoencoder architecture, where an encoder performs dimensionality reduction by transforming the input into a lower-dimensional latent space, and a decoder reconstructs the data from this compressed representation.
 Existing autoencoder architectures mainly differ in their way of processing the spectral and spatial dimensions.
 For example, Küster et al. \cite{kuester20211d,kuester2023adaptive} introduce \ac{1dcae} that leverages \ac{1d} convolutions to learn spectral features and \ac{1d} pooling for spectral compression.
 To increase the achievable \acp{cr} and exploit spatial redundancies, La Grassa et al. \cite{la2022hyperspectral} propose \ac{sscnet}, which achieves spatial feature learning and spatial compression through \ac{2d} convolutions and \ac{2d} pooling, respectively.
 For a joint feature learning and compression of spatio-spectral redundancies, Chong et al. \cite{chong2021end} present \ac{3dcae} that stacks multiple \ac{3d} convolutions with stride.
 Motivated by the effectiveness of spectral feature learning at low \acp{cr} \cite{fuchs2023hyspecnet}, \ac{hycot} \cite{fuchs2024hycot} employs a transformer-based autoencoder for pixelwise compression of \ac{hsi} that exploits long-range spectral redundancies.
 Flexible models such as \ac{s2cnet} \cite{sprengel2024learning} and \ac{hycass} \cite{fuchs2025adjustable} combine spatial and spectral compression blocks, enabling adjustable spatio-spectral \ac{hsi} compression that adapts to both compression requirements and sensor characteristics.

 In addition to autoencoders, Fuchs et al. \cite{fuchs2024generative} introduce \acs{hific}\textsubscript{\acs{se}}, a \ac{gan} designed for spatio-spectral compression of \acp{hsi} that extends the \ac{hific} framework \cite{mentzer2020high} by incorporating \ac{se} blocks to effectively leverage spectral redundancies alongside spatial redundancies.
 Another \ac{gan}-based model, named \ac{msahific}, is proposed by Wan et al. \cite{wan2025msahific}, which employs a superprior network to guide \ac{rd} optimization, enhancing performance under constrained bitrate conditions.
 To strengthen spectral feature modeling, the network employs a multiscale spectral attention module, and they integrate the spectral reconstruction fidelity term into the loss function.
-Rezasoltani et al. \cite{rezasoltani2024hyperspectral} propose conducting lossy \ac{hsi} compression by using \ac{inr}, where a \ac{mlp} network learns to map pixel locations to their spectral signatures, with the network weights serving as a compressed representation of the \ac{hsi}.
+Rezasoltani et al. \cite{rezasoltani2024hyperspectral} propose conducting lossy \ac{hsi} compression by using \acp{inr}, where a \ac{mlp} network learns to map pixel locations to their spectral signatures, with the network weights serving as a compressed representation of the \ac{hsi}.
 Zhao et al. \cite{zhao2025paradigm} extend this approach by interpreting hyperspectral data as a video sequence, where each spectral band is treated as an individual frame of information.
 Variations across spectral bands are modeled as transformations between frames, and neural video representation is used to encode the data within the network parameters.
+Zhou et al. \cite{zhou2023btc} introduce \ac{btcnet} for onboard {\ac{hsi}} compression, which leverages a data-driven lightweight quantized neural encoder with two-stage bit compression.
+Building upon this, the authors subsequently propose {\ac{btcnet}} V2 \cite{zhou2026btc}, incorporating a large-kernel convolutional encoder and a spatial-priority hierarchical decoder that prioritizes spatial upsampling to improve reconstruction performance.